IvSan/Rewiring/index.md

 2.6) A group for future AC.
 No wire for now as I don't know exact location yet.
 2.7) At least 4 spare group spaces for future use (EV charger for example).
 2.8) If possible, I’d like to have a clear diagram or documentation showing how everything is connected.

-Exact list of sockets in each room will come a bit later.